top of page

 Regulatory framework

-Initially, Conservation lac Brome promotes an approach with boaters aimed at informing them and making them aware of the importance of responsible behavior on the water.
+Initially, Conservation Lac Brome promotes an approach with boaters aimed at informing them and making them aware of the importance of responsible behavior on the water.
 The City has indicated its intention to play this role and CLB supports it.

 Eventually, regulations should support these efforts.
 Conservation Lac Brome is aware that navigation on water bodies is under federal jurisdiction and falls under the Merchant Marine Act, which falls under the Department of Transport of Canada.